GhostDragon420/Field-Notes/field-notes.md

-# Field Fixes of a Migrated OS, So You Don't Have To!
+# FIELD FIXES OF A MIGRATED OS, So You Don't Have To!
-### PowerShell · CMD · Bcdedit · DISM · SFC · Registry · Drivers
+### PowerShell · CMD · Bcdedit · DISM · SFC · Registry · Drivers · Linux
 > Field Notes — Jon Merriman / SFE LLC
-> Last Updated: 2026-05-10
+> Last Updated: 2026-05-19

 ---